220.127.116.11. About McCoy Creek

 - Beneficial Use: Class III F (Recreational – Freshwater)

-Result data was downloaded from the FL STORET website (DEP 2010e) and filtered based on the stations (DEP 2010f) in McCoy Creek WBID 2257 (DEP 2014c) shown above.
-The filtered dataset was used to generate Table 2.16.
+Result data was downloaded from the FL STORET and WIN websites (DEP 2010f; DEP 2018h) and filtered based on the stations (DEP 2010g) in McCoy Creek WBID 2257 (DEP 2014c) shown above.
+The filtered dataset was used to generate Table 2.19.

-Water quality data for McCoy Creek are shown in Table 2.16.
+Water quality data for McCoy Creek are shown in Table 2.19.
 The fecal coliform level, averaged over all the stations in McCoy Creek, was historically above the WQC of 400 colony-forming-units (CFU) per 100 mL.
 Thus, a TMDL for fecal coliform was published in 2009 (Rich-Zeisler and Kingon 2009).
 (Note: the data analysis in the TMDL is based on different criteria than that used in this report).
 Subsequently, a BMAP for McCoy Creek was legally adopted in 2010 (DEP 2010a).
-The 2016 Annual Progress Report for this BMAP listed 20 active, ongoing projects underway by COJ, FDOT, and JEA and 1 completed project in 2016 (wet detention pond by COJ) to address the BMAP in the McCoy Creek watershed (DEP 2017c).
+The last Annual Progress Report for this BMAP was published in 2016 and listed 20 active, ongoing projects underway by COJ, FDOT, and JEA and one completed project in 2016 (wet detention pond by COJ) to address the BMAP in the McCoy Creek watershed (DEP 2017c).
 Measurements from the past three years suggest that progress is being made.
-Average fecal coliform concentrations have decreased, as has the frequency of measurements that exceed the WQC.
-However, fecal coliform levels remain elevated.
+Average fecal coliform concentrations remain above the WQC, although the average has decreased over the past three years.
+Roughly half of the fecal coliform measurements exceed the WQC.
 Additional information about fecal coliform in the tributaries can be found in Section 2.6 and Table 2.2.

-While ample data are available for dissolved oxygen, fecal coliform, and turbidity levels in McCoy Creek, very limited data can be found in STORET for nitrogen, phosphorus, and chlorophyll-a.
-No recent measurements were available in STORET between 2015 and 2017 for the following parameters:
+While ample data are available for dissolved oxygen, fecal coliform, and turbidity levels in McCoy Creek, limited data can be found in STORET for phosphorus and chlorophyll-a prior to 2018.
+No recent measurements were available in WIN or STORET between 2016 and 2018 for the following parameters:

 Historical water quality data for these parameters in McCoy Creek are available in previous versions of the River Report.